javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 let id = Symbol();
 ```

-We can also give symbol a description (also called a symbol name), mostly useful for debugging purposes:
+Upon creation, we can give symbol a description (also called a symbol name), mostly useful for debugging purposes:

 ```js run
 // id is a symbol with the description "id"